‘Keeping Eyes On Prize (Kids!)’ Is Key To Drowning Prevention

 That’s the sound of a child drowning.

 “Most people think they’ll hear sounds of distress when a child is in trouble in the water.
 But they won’t.
-A drowning is a silent event,” said Dr. Jefry Biehler, Associate Director of Trauma Services at Miami Children’s Hospital.
+A drowning is a silent event,” said Dr. Jefry Biehler, Associate Director of Trauma Services at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
 “In many cases the parents are sitting nearby, reading or talking.
 And in the blink of an eye, their lives are tragically altered forever.”

 Dr. Deise Granado-Villar, Director of Preventive Medicine and Community Pediatrics, said, “Constant adult supervision and adding layers of protection to restrict pool access remains the best means to prevent swimming pool drowning.”